Popular Chatbot Frameworks

 Even if you’re not already hosting something somewhere, you might just be more familiar with one company’s offerings in general.
 Do you use Google Drive or Microsoft Office 365 for file sharing and storage?
 Are you in the e-commerce space and listing products to Amazon?
 Each framework lives within the larger ecosystem of each company, so if you’re familiar with the language and UI of one brand that might make it easier to create your bot with that framework.

 All three frameworks use relatively the same workflow for building and training the bots.
-Choose one of them based on what you’re most familiar with already and what product suites or hosting methods you want to integrate with in the future.
+Choose the framework that's most suited for your business model and development needs.

 To learn more about the unique features of each platform, read on.